Law Firm Advertising…

 If you managed to get the client on the phone, you can count on her Googling you.

 Make sure that you have positive reviews on a number of websites on pages 1 and 2 of Google.
 Make sure you’ve claimed your Google My Business listing.
-Work with a company like ours to develop a review acquisition process so that when you do get an occasional bad review, it can be offset by dozens of good ones.
+Work with a company like ours to develop a review acquisition process so that when you do get an occasional bad or fake Google review, it can be offset by dozens of good ones.

 Any attorney should have a complete, regularly maintained profile on the following sites: